CURATED BY German Lopez

 So far, Colorado's experiment with marijuana legalization has gone better than many critics expected.

-Sales generally increased between January and May, as the state, cities, and counties licensed more shops for business.
-But sales were higher in April than in May, likely because 4/20 celebrations boosted business during April.
+Revenue from sales generally increased between January and July, as the state, cities, and counties licensed more shops for business.

 Still, tax revenues from marijuana have fallen short of expectations.
 Experts and analysts attribute the shortfall to two reasons: many people continue getting their pot through the less-taxed medical marijuana system, and many local governments, including the state's second-largest city (Colorado Springs), ended up forbidding sales of recreational marijuana.